nlasri/building_project/README.md

 This design use lines of colors to represent the areas of the building.
 In this design, the elements aren't representated.
 To choose this design, the user has to replace "high_design" by "medium_design" in the file "builder.py" in the part "if __name__ == "__main__":".

+## Saving the building
+During the creation of the building, the building is automatically saved.
+The user can work on the building later to add/delete areas or add alements.
+For that, the user can use the file "final_building.py".